Member Organizations

 Regulation of Accountancy Profession

-The Canadian accountancy profession is regulated by the provincial accounting bodies of Chartered Professional Accountants (CPAs) and the Canadian Public Accountability Board (CPAB), which is responsible for regulating auditors of publicly listed entities.
+The Canadian accountancy profession is regulated by the provincial and territorial accounting bodies (referred to within as provincial accounting bodies) of Chartered Professional Accountants (CPAs) and the Canadian Public Accountability Board (CPAB), which regulate auditors of reporting issuers.

-In accordance with each provincial Chartered Professional Accountants Act, each provincial body has the authority to: (i) maintain a registry of CPAs in each of their respective jurisdictions; (ii) set initial professional development and continuing professional development requirements; (iii) set ethical requirements; (iv) carry out investigative and disciplinary processes; and (v) conduct inspections for quality control of assurance.
-The provincial bodies collaborate through the CPA Canada to set ethical requirements, a harmonized quality assurance program and investigative and disciplinary processes that are recommended for adoption in each province.
+In accordance with each provincial Chartered Professional Accountants Act, each provincial accounting body has the authority to: (i) grant and regulate the designation; (ii) maintain a registry of CPAs in each of their respective jurisdictions; (iii) set initial professional development and continuing professional development requirements; (iv) set ethical requirements; (v) carry out investigative and disciplinary processes; and (vi) conduct inspections for quality assurance.
+The CPA Canada and the provincial accounting bodies collaborate through the profession's Public Trust Committee to recommend ethical requirements, a harmonized quality assurance program, and investigative and disciplinary processes for adoption in each province as applicable and where permitted.

-To qualify for the CPA designation, candidates are required to have an undergraduate degree and complete the CPA Professional Education Program.
-In addition, candidates must complete relevant practical experience and the Common Final Examination.
+To qualify for the CPA designation, granted and regulated by the provincial accounting bodies, candidates are required to have an undergraduate degree and complete the CPA Professional Education Program.
+In addition, candidates must complete relevant practical experience and pass the Common Final Examination.

 The CPAB is responsible for (i) registration of audit firms that audit reporting issuers; (ii) inspection of registered public accounting firms; (iii) investigation and discipline of registered audit firms; and (iv) providing comments and recommendations on accounting and auditing standards to relevant standard-setting bodies.